-It is important to keep an eye on such files so that you can react and remove them manually.
+It is important to keep an eye on such files so that you can react and remove them manually to Free Up Computer’s Storage.
 On the other hand, you could also get a cleanup utility tool that takes care of the problem automatically.
 You can select what files you want to remove from the computer and let the software do the work for you.

 Consider Malware Threats

 Some malware attacks lead to significant performance issues.
 Others are not as dangerous, though they still cause trouble.
 One example of such trouble is consuming a computer’s space.

 If there is a virus on the device, it might slowly take the computer drive’s space without you realizing what is actually happening.
 That’s why you should get antivirus software and scan the computer to make sure it is malware-free.
 And if a scan locates corrupted data and potential threats, you can use the same software to get rid of the threats from your computer.